AbhinavA10/ML-courses/Building-DL-Model-TF/README.md

 - LSTM keeps 2 infos as it propagates through time
     - hidden state: the memory the LSTM accumulates using its gates through time
     - previous time step output
-- stacked lstm can create a more complex feature representation of the current input (makes model deeper and leads to more accurate results)
+- stacked LSTM can create a more complex feature representation of the current input (makes model deeper and leads to more accurate results)

 LSTM Unit